 Should you require a mainland setup, the process is largely similar.
 In this case, however, you would make your application to the DED.

-As the application process is very particular, it is again a good idea to work with a company formation expert at this stage.
+As the application process is very particular, it is again a good idea to work with a business setup expert at this stage.
 Such companies can handle every aspect of your application for you, liaising with all authorities on your behalf and advising on the type of setup that best suits your needs.

 You can also make any required visa applications at this stage.
 This includes your own visa, as well as employee visas for your staff and those of your dependants.